What are the main activities of the Forum?

 What are the fees and how are they decided?

 The Forum is a not-for-profit organisation.
 Members’ contributions cover the organisation of the Forum’s activities, including the costs of events, secretariat expenses, the website, as well as printing brochures and other materials for publication.
 The annual contributions of industry members are set by the General Assembly.
-Contributions for 2014 are €8,000 per member.
+Contributions are €8,000 per member.

 How is the programme decided?